× Search

 What: Site walk exploring the two proposed skatepark location

-You’ll also be able to share your feedback before the project moves to the next stage.
+The community is helping to shape the future of this space by having a say on the skatepark’s location.
+Once that’s confirmed, the actual design—how the skatepark will look, feel, and function—will be created with local kids and rangatahi, guided by hapū to reflect the stories of the area.
 Whether you’re a park neighbour, a skatepark user, or simply interested in how the reserve is used, we encourage you to come along, check out the proposed locations, and be part of the conversation.

 Key information